Underground hard-rock mining: Ore access

 Levels are excavated horizontally off the decline or shaft to access the ore body.
 Stopes are then excavated perpendicular (or near perpendicular) to the level into the ore.

 Development mining vs. production mining

 There are two principal phases of underground mining: development mining and production mining.

 Development mining is composed of excavation almost entirely in (non-valuable) waste rock in order to gain access to the orebody.
-There are six steps in development mining: remove previously blasted material (muck out round), scaling (removing any unstable slabs of rock hanging from the roof and sidewalls to protect workers and equipment from damage), installing support or/and reinforcement using shotcrete etceteras, drill face rock, load explosives, and blast explosives.
+There are six steps in development mining: remove previously blasted material (muck out round), scaling (removing any unstable slabs of rock hanging from the roof and sidewalls to protect workers and equipment from damage), installing support or/and reinforcement using shotcrete or other supports, drill face rock, load explosives, and blast explosives.
 To start the mining, the first step is to make the path to go down.
 The path is defined as 'Decline' as describe above.
 Before the start of a decline, all pre-planning of the power facility, drilling arrangement, de-watering, ventilation and, muck withdrawal facilities are required.